lanl/walkabout/docs/user-guide/appendix-A1.md

 ```
 *Figure A1-1.
 Example **`control`** file.*

-This example **`control`** file shows how to apply different transport parameters to different regions of the grid using FEHM style zone files.
+In this example shown in Figure A1-2,  different transport parameters are applied to different regions of the grid using FEHM style zone files.
 In this example,  there are 5 node regions (zone numbers 4, 9, 11, 12, and 14) in the model domain and are defined in walk06337.h5_material.zone.
-See zone files described in Appendix A.2 Mesh Geometry Files.
+The zone file format is described under **`cbound`** in [Appendix A.2 Geometry](appendix-A2.md).

 ```
 dtmax 365.25